Jeseenacodes/Motor_Vehicle_Thefts-SQL_Python/Readme.md

 | 619                | 5          | Thursday   |
 | 655                | 6          | Friday     |
 | 577                | 7          | Saturday   |

+> Thefts are highest on Monday (767) and lowest on Saturday (577).
+Weekdays show more theft activity than weekends, likely linked to increased vehicle movement.

 5. Bar chart of thefts by day of the week
 ![Thefts by Day of Week](https://github.com/Jeseenacodes/Motor_Vehicle_Thefts-SQL_Python/blob/main/Charts/my_plot.png)